Phenomenology of the Mink Trap

 Nearly 2000 mink were trapped and ‘humanely dispatched’ with an air rifle shot to the brain stem.

-These works utilises the inherent qualities of cyanotype process to capture durations of light and time.
+These works utilise the inherent qualities of cyanotype process to capture durations of light and time.
 In this work I wish to raise the question of the minks’ experience during their incarceration in the traps.
 The form of the traps are inherently violent, and speak of humans’ clumsy intervention in a fragile ecosystem.

 The process involved cyanotype paper, rolled and fitted into the traps and left to expose in sunlight at locations across the moorland of Uist.